-The Card Holder role is authenticated with a PIN

-- PIN: The Card Holder role must send a Verify CHV APDU to the module to access services protected with PIN access control rules.
-The APDU corresponding to the applet service protected by the PIN, can access the service before the cryptographic module is removed or a reset command is sent to the cryptographic module.
-In FIPS level 3 mode, the OPEN SESSION APDU must be sent to the module to establish a secure channel for the encryption of the PIN value. - The Application Operator role is authenticated by the possession of a TDES key. - Application External Authentication (XAUT) key: The Application Operator role must prove the possession of a particular TDES key to access the PKI/GC buffer read, or update service protected with the External Authentication protocol using this particular key.
+- The Card Holder role is authenticated with a PIN - PIN: The Card Holder role must send a Verify APDU to the module to access services protected with PIN access control rules.
+The APDU corresponding to the applet service protected by the PIN, can access the service before the cryptographic module is removed or a reset command is sent to the cryptographic module. - The Application Operator role is authenticated by the possession of a TDES key or a 8 bytesstring for PIN Unblocking Key (PUK). - Application External Authentication (XAUT) key for Applet v2.6.2 only: The Application Operator role must prove the possession of a particular TDES key to access the PKI/GC buffer read, or update service protected with the External Authentication protocol using this particular key.
 An 8-byte challenge is first obtained from the applet.
 The application controlled by the operator encrypts the challenge with a 112-bit TDES key, and submits the resulting cryptogram to the module for verification.
-The APDU corresponding to the particular applet service protected by the XAUT key, can access the service before the cryptographic module is removed or a reset command is sent to the cryptographic module.
+The APDU corresponding to the particular applet service protected by the XAUT key, can access the service before the cryptographic module is removed or a reset command is sent to the cryptographic module. - Unblock with PUK: The AO can also complete the PIN unblock operation with the PUK (which is loaded under the CSC role).